 As tempting as it can be to say “an image of a cup of tea” instead of “a cup of tea” because it makes sense to you as the writer, it’s not necessary.
 The alternative text needs to sound natural to whoever is reading or listening to it!
-It’s clear for both a person or machine when an image alt text pops up.
+It’s clear for both a person and machine when an image alt text pops up.
 No need to clarify that it’s a picture of something!
 What you can do instead is specify which type of image is.
 If it’s an infographic, illustration, portrait, etc.

 Naturally include relevant keywords.

 You don’t need to be aggressive about it, but if there is a natural and authentic way to work in keywords or relevant keywords, do it!
 We really want to emphasize that being authentic and natural is the most important thing.
 If it doesn’t feel authentic, don’t include it!
-Which leads us to our next point!
+This leads us to our next point!

 Avoid keyword stuffing.